Institute of International Visual Arts

 Our Mission

-We nurture and support anti-racist & equitable spaces for an ecology and community of practice with Global Majority artists and communities for everyone.
+We nurture, develop and support anti-racist and equitable spaces that centre Black and Global Majority artists and their communities for creativity, wellbeing, and joy.

 Our Values